Name: Memorial Ossuary/Tomb to the Heroes of WWII (Споменик Костурница)

 The overall state of the monument here at Veles could be classified as fair to poor.
 As has been mentioned in other section in this article, the condition of this monument has been deteriorating since the early 1990s, with severe issues with vandalism, water damage, neglect, theft, concrete damage, etc. Furthermore, additional problems not mentioned above which have been occurring in recent decades have been under-funding, a lack of sufficient staffing, extended periods without electricity and roof damage.

 Extensive renovations were funded in 2003 to facilitate repairs to roof damage and water leakage, however, these problems have persisted and the municipality of Veles is seeking new funding for additional repairs and renovations.
 While I was there, I did see evidence that some wreaths and flowers were left at the bronze tree statue inside the museum area.
 As such, it is clear that some in the community come to pay homage and respects to this site, but it is not clear to what extent this happens.
 In addition, there was no road signage or directional markers from the main road, either in town or from the motorway, leading visitors or tourists to the monument.
-Interestingly, upon my visit to the site in 2018, I found stacks of old pedestals piled in front of the old visitors center which were inscribed with the names of local Yugoslav WWII heroes (Photo 7).
-Presumably these were once adorned with sculptural busts and set prominently around the memorial site, however, the busts are now gone and the pedestals look as though they are being treated as nothing more than trash.
+Interestingly, upon my visit to the site in 2018, I found stacks of old pedestals piled in front of the old visitors center which were inscribed with the names of local Yugoslav WWII heroes (Photo 13).
+Bronze busts of these fighters originally adorned these pedestals.
+A news article explains that the busts were removed and the remaining busts stored in a safe place, with the pedestals left onsite, after a series of thefts which occurred in 2011.
+The article states that the intention exists by local officials to restore these busts in their original location around the monument complex, but as of 2020, this still has not yet occurred.

-Meanwhile, much of the courtyard and amphitheatre at the base of the monument's stairs was overgrown and falling into disuse, with the ornamental fountain in that same area being in complete disrepair.
+Meanwhile, much of the courtyard and amphitheatre at the base of the monument's stairs were overgrown and falling into disuse, with the ornamental fountain in that same area being in complete disrepair.
 While some landscaping work is undertaken at the site, much of the grounds are left untended and overgrown.
 However, a serious government effort was put forward in December 2013 to repaint the entire structure and make renewed attempts at fixing the leaking roof and water seeps, as these issues have been ongoing problems for the structure.
 The restoration was completed in early 2016 at a total cost of 4.5 million denars (roughly 73k euros), provided by the country's Ministry of Culture.
 Regular commemorative events are still held at this memorial site which are often attended by many notable local personalities and politicians.
-Meanwhile, in 2015 the annual poetry event called the "Racin Meetings" (Рацинови средби) (Photo 8), which are intended to honor poet Kočo Racin, were, for the first time, held here at the Veles monument during early June.
-The event includes poetry readings, musical performances, a book fair and an awards ceremony and are often attended by many notable regional and national dignitaries.
+Meanwhile, in 2015 the annual poetry event called the "Racin Meetings" (Рацинови средби) (Photo 14), which are intended to honor poet Kočo Racin, were, for the first time, held here at the Veles monument during early June.
+The event includes poetry readings, musical performances, a book fair and an awards ceremony, all of which are often presided over by regional and national dignitaries.

 Click map to open in Google Maps in new window